 Named after the Canadian Island of Newfoundland where he was first developed, this giant breed is capable of swimming strongly in the sea, hauling loads on land as well as being a gentle companion.
 Immortalized in numerous works of art by famous painters, in literature by poets and writers especially through the 1800's, today's Newfoundland is essentially unchanged.
-He was one of the breeds to be listed in the first Kennel Club (UK) Stud book, and also appeared in Australia's earliest dog shows.

 Logistics of Newfoundland and Labrador

 The Island of Newfoundland is situated off the east coast of Canada.
 But the Province is called Newfoundland and Labrador, the latter being the nearby coastal district to the northwest of the island.
 From these two areas, today we have the names of the two breeds of dog which were not indigenous to either of these areas.
 Instead both the Labrador Retriever and the Newfoundland are products of European settlement.

 Historically this Province had no indigenous dogs.
 The Maritime Archaic Indians who occupied these lands some 9,000 years ago relied on fish and seals to provide them with the food and shelter they needed.
 Over the next few centuries, these early Indians were replaced by two separate tribes of people, the Inuits who occupied what is now the Province of Labrador and Beothuks who occupied Newfoundland.

 Archaeological evidence proves they lived in a traditional way on a diet of fish and harp seal which provided fur, meat, and bones utilized for food, clothing, and shelter without the need for dogs to assist them with with hunting or sledding or any other purpose.